Tdude/rollsm/README.md

 # RollSM
 UPDATE 2024-05.05: Due to popular input, there now is a date setup in the admin which allows competitors to not only register for one event, but many.
 A user can filter the score lists by date.

-The Wordpress ROllSM "Competitors" plugin for participant registration and judges' scoring of Greenland Rolling competitions.
+This is the Wordpress Greenland Rolling Competition plugin for participant registration and judges' scoring.
 This plugin arose due to a need for a robust system handed over each year to a new organizer.
 The hurdles to get it going should be as small as possible.

 ## Installation